preciofishbone/OmniaDocsG2/admin-settings/business-group-settings/provisioning-templates/index.rst

 Provisioning Templates
 ===========================================

-Use these options to create Provisioning Templates for creating Team Sites or Publishing Apps.
+Use these options to create Provisioning Templates for Team Sites or Publishing Apps.

 All existing Templates are displayed in the list.